micha-lmxt/rollup-plugin-svelte-inline/README.md

 # rollup-plugin-svelte-inline

 A plugin that enables you to write simple components in the script part of your .svelte file.
 Also it allowes you to use React-like conditions and array mappings instead of #if and #each directives.

+The current version is more a proof of concept than something production-ready.

 ## Get started

-Currently the code is quite "hacky", so it is not published to npm.
+Currently the code is quite "hacky", so I won't publish this version to npm.
 So clone the repo:
 ```
 git clone https://github.com/micha-lmxt/rollup-plugin-svelte-inline
 ```